FightCore/Backend/README.md

 ## Docker

-To build docker image for FightCore.Backend and/or FightCore.Identity, change to solution folder and issue following command
+To build the docker image for FightCore.Backend and/or FightCore.Identity,
-`docker build . -f FightCore.Backend\Dockerfile -t <tag>`
+open a commandline in the solution folder and execute the following command

-There is also `docker-compose.yml` file in the solution folder, please use following to build and run images
+`docker build . -f FightCore.Backend/Dockerfile -t <tag>`

-`docker-compose up`
+There is also `docker-compose.yml` file in the solution folder, please use following to build and run images `docker-compose up`

-To change any settings in container pass those as environment settings from `docker-compose.yml` file.
+To change any settings in for the container pass those as environment settings in the `docker-compose.yml` file.

-You might have to configure SQL server as described in [Stackoverflow post](https://stackoverflow.com/a/50170217).
+You might have to configure SQL server as described in [this StackOverflow post](https://stackoverflow.com/a/50170217).

 ## Contributing